flexxui/flexx/docs/guide/widget_basics.rst

 In the above examples, we've used the "classic" way to build applications from basic components.
 Flexx provides a variety of layout widgets as well as leaf widgets (i.e. controls), see the  :doc:`list of widget classes <../ui/api>`.

+Further, we've created high-level widgets by subclassing the ``flx.Widget`` class.
+By doing that in this guide, we are able to show the result inside the guide itself.
+However, if you're aiming for a desktop app, consider subclassing from ``PyWidget``
+instead: this will make that your widgets operatate in Python instead of JS.
+We talk more about this in the next page of the guide.

 Using widgets the web way